g-re-g/ruby-on-dreamhost/README.md

 * A quick way to start a new sqlite3 / sinatra project on Dreamhost.
 * There's some boiler plate to get things to play nice with passenger.
 * Sinatra expects things to be in certain places by default.
+* Gems are expected to be in a certain place to work.

 # How to use?
 I find the easies way to get started is to: